other Zoom resources …

-Be aware that you are unlikely to experience Zoombombing or an abusive disruption.
-It doesn’t happen often (the risks increase if you are dealing with controversial issues and/or you publicise the Zoom link freely on social media – not recommended).
+Most people are highly unlikely to experience Zoom-bombing or an abusive disruption.
+It happens very rarely, not least because of the huge number of events being held!
+However, the risks do increase if you are dealing with controversial issues and/or you publicise the Zoom link freely on social media (which is not recommended).

-However, you should be prepared – just as people need to know about Fire Exits, even though you’re unlikely to experience a fire in a meeting venue.
+So you should be prepared – just as people need to know about Fire Exits – even though you’re unlikely to experience a fire in a meeting venue.

 Suspend Participant Activities

 This allows you to quickly control or “shut down” the meeting – without having to actually end it.